Skip to main content

 • “The atmosphere of high-seas adventure, boarding enemy ships, duels, and a booming orchestral soundtrack — it's all here, just as it should be.”

-• “However, I did notice a few issues: the audio isn't well balanced (some dialogue is hard to hear under music or effects), there are minor graphical bugs here and there, and the camera follows that old-school style, similar to early Resident Evil games — might take a bit to get used to if you're more into modern third-person controls.”
+• “However, I did notice a few issues: the audio isn't well balanced (some dialogue is hard to hear under music or effects).”

-• “Not sure if it's the Nvidia overlay that bugs the sound out when the game is loading, also you need to just play around with the sound settings in the game to get the right feel of the music, VFX, dialogue, etc.”
+• “Not sure if it's the Nvidia overlay that bugs the sound out when the game is loading, also you need to play around with the sound settings in the game to get the right balance of music, VFX, and dialogue.”

 • grinding